Creating and restoring healthy, natural and diverse wetlands is key to helping dragonflies thrive.

 Go pesticide free

-The risks posed to human and environmental health are now well know.
-Pesticide poisoning directly reduce the survival of dragonflies, particularly their larvae which are vulnerable to pesticide run-off into wetlands.
+The risks posed to human and environmental health are now well known.
+Pesticide poisoning directly reduces the survival of dragonflies, particularly their larvae which are vulnerable to pesticide run-off into wetlands.
 However, they also result in the loss of their insect prey, particularly pollinators.

 Changes need to be made to UK policy to put in place more rigorous pesticide regulations.
-This is why the BDS is part of the Pesticide Action Network.
-However, landowners, managers and gardeners can make changes to their own pesticide use to support wildlife recovery in their local area.
+This is why the BDS is part of the Pesticide Collaboration.
+However, landowners, managers and gardeners can make changes to their pesticide use to support wildlife recovery in their local area.

 Save Water for Wildlife